 291 Commonwealth was not listed in the 1912-1915 Blue Books.

 In 1915, William and Margaret Allen made 291 Commonwealth their Boston home.
 Their son, William Lothrop Allen, Jr., lived with them.
 He had graduated from Harvard in 1914.
 The Allens’ primary residence remained Chestnut Hill.

 By the 1915-1916 winter season, 291 Commonwealth was the home of George Robert Carter and his wife, Helen (Strong) Carter.
 He was a lawyer and former businessman from Honolulu; he served as Territorial Governor of Hawaii from 1903 to 1907.

-In January of 1920, at the time of the 1920 US Census, the Carters were living elsewhere and 291 Commonwealth was the home of Edmund Winchester Converse, a wholesale dry goods merchant, and his wife, Julia Anna (Pearson) Converse.
-Julia Converse’s mother, Margaret Pearson, the widow of Andrew B. Pearson, lived with them.
+In January of 1920, at the time of the 1920 US Census, the Carters were living elsewhere and 291 Commonwealth was the home of Margaret (Converse) Allen’s brother and sister-in-law, Edmund Winchester Converse, a wholesale dry goods merchant, and Julia Ann (Pearson) Converse.
+Julia Converse’s mother, Margaret G. (Solis) Pearson, the widow of Andrew B. Pearson, lived with them.
 Their primary residence was in Newton, and by 1921 they were living there again.

 The Carters had resumed living at 291 Commonwealth by the 1920-1921 winter season, and continued to live there during the 1922-1923 season, but moved thereafter.

 In 1925, 291 Commonwealth was the home of John Kenneth Howard, a lawyer, and his wife, Ruth (Gaston) Howard.
 They previously had lived at 15 Brimmer.
 By 1926, they had moved to 177 Marlborough, which was owned by Ruth Howard’s father, William Alexander Gaston.